 Housing costs in Lockwood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns, Lockwood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lockwood are a mix of both white- and blue-collar jobs.
+Lockwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lockwood is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Lockwood who work in sales jobs (32.31%), management occupations (32.31%), and healthcare (13.85%).

 Lockwood is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 As is often the case in a small town, Lockwood doesn't have a public transportation system that people use for their commute.